-- During our history and through the delivery of around 780,000 sq m of leasable office space, we have accumulated significant knowledge and experience.
-We understand how important is to talk to clients, identify their needs and wishes and, moreover, incorporate these into our product design process.
-Recently we've focused on the following areas: - 1 We are bringing international expertise into our projects.
-This is why we retained the services of highly acclaimed architectural studios such as Benoy, Foster+Partners, Make Architects, John Robertson Architects and Allford Hall Monaghan Morris for some of our recent flagship and landmark projects. - 2 We are transforming ourselves from a fully integrated but 'standard' real estate developer into a Workspace as a Service (WaaS) provider.
-This move is a perfect umbrella for our user-centric related activities such as UX methodology, Origameo, HubHub, Symbiosy, Qubes and More. (for more information please read chapter 8) - 3 Each project design is tested, focusing on potential user experience in terms of daylight quality, interactions between dedicated office space and shared spaces (primarily on the ground floor and roof) and the effects of greenery, fresh air and thermal control. - 4-We are elevating our sustainability standards and design goals to at least BREEAM 'Excellent' and we aspire to comply with WELL standards as soon as feasible.
+During our history and through the delivery of around 780,000 sq m of leasable office space, we have accumulated significant knowledge and experience.
+We understand how important it is to talk to clients, identify their needs and wishes and, moreover, incorporate these into our product design process.
+Recently we have been focusing on the following areas:

+We are bringing international expertise into our projects.
+This is why we retained the services of highly acclaimed architectural studios such as Benoy, Foster+Partners, Make Architects, John Robertson Architects and Allford Hall Monaghan Morris for some of our recent flagship and landmark projects.

+We are transforming ourselves from a fully integrated but 'standard' real estate developer into a Workspace as a Service (WaaS) provider.
+This move is a perfect umbrella for our usercentric related activities such as Origameo, HubHub, Symbiosy, Qubes and More.
+(For more information please read chapter 8).

+Each project design is tested, focusing on potential user experience in terms of daylight quality, interactions between dedicated office space and shared spaces (primarily on the ground floor and roof) and the effects of greenery, fresh air and thermal control.

+We are elevating our sustainability standards and design goals to at least BREEAM 'Excellent' and we aspire to comply with WELL standards as soon as feasible.